BrynM/NMSBasePartReporter/README.md

   NMSBasePartReporter.py [-h] [-b] [--bs SORT] [-c] [-i] [-o]
                                 [-s FILE_PATH] [-q] [-t] [-v] [-w]

-  (v1.0.1) A tool for reporting No Man's Sky base part usage in various ways.
+  A tool for reporting No Man's Sky base part usage in various ways.
+You can list totals for bases, parts outside of bases (like save beacons), and generate a CSV list of base stats.
+Each of these has individual options like sorting that can be leveraged to customise your output.

 Optional arguments:
   --bs SORT, --base-sort SORT